-Use Slicers to select criteria, and show the matching records from the database.
+Use Slicers to select criteria for an Advanced Filter, and show the matching records from the database.
 This makes it easy to view specific data, and keep the original records safe on a hidden worksheet.

 To make it easy to see specific data, while keeping the data safe, set up Slicers that you can use to filter the database.
 Then, just click a button, to run a macro that pulls the matching recrods from the database.
 The screen shot below shows how the Slicers and buttons work.